 1. The "Thank You" Slide

-A Q&A slide could say "any questions?", but you could also use that slide to thank the audience and verbally solicit questions.
+A Q&A slide could say "any questions?", but you could also use that questions slide in PowerPoint to thank the audience and verbally ask for questions.
 This is a simple way to show gratitude that the audience took time to listen.

-Eureka has a pre-built slide to thank the audience for their attendance.
-Use thank you powerpoint slide design #202 which has everything you need.
+Clean has a pre-built slide to thank the audience for their attendance.
+Use thank you PowerPoint slide design #48, which has everything you need.
 You can also add a background image by clicking on the placeholder and choosing an image on your computer.

 2. The "Any Questions?"
 Slide?